 Personal Financial Planning

 Lifelong financial planning requires grappling with complex issues and myriad choices.
 The right path forward depends on your short and long-term goals.
-For the past twenty years the CPAs at Frazier & Deeter have provided thousands of clients with expert tax and financial solutions.
+Since 1981, the CPAs at Frazier & Deeter have provided thousands of clients with expert tax and financial solutions.

 We have assembled a team of specialists with expertise in the areas of accounting, charitable giving, debt management, education planning, estate and trusts, executive compensation, financial planning, investments, law, retirement & elder care planning, risk management & insurance and income tax planning & compliance.